shekhs/Eye-for-the-Blind-Image-to-Speech/README.md

      - Place in Images folder in root directory.
      - Captions file should be placed in root directory as well.
  - Run the notebook after installing all dependencies.
+ - The notebook will generate a wav file explaining the image contents.